lukasender/TiMPE/README.md

     ./bin/u2u_transactions -i -t 200 -c 100

 By default, the script uses the endpoint ``/transactions``.
-This gives a developer to insert transactions, but the 2. phase of the 2PC will be started.
+This gives a developer to insert transactions, but the 2. phase of the MPC will be started.
-The parameter ``-i`` uses the endpoint ``/transactions/immediately`` and thus, the 2. phase of the 2PC is immediately started.
+The parameter ``-i`` uses the endpoint ``/transactions/immediately`` and thus, the 2. phase of the MPC is immediately started.

 To verify, run the two commands: